steindevices/ESP32-LyraT-DSP/README.md

 - ArduinoOTA	- To support over-the-air updates to the device
 - TelnetSpy	- To support user commands to the DSP from a Telnet connection
 - AdaFruitGFX 	- (if adding a Display)
-- ***

 Current versions of these libraries should be fine.

 ## Where do I get the code from?

-The code is located in the GitHub repository [here].
+The code is located in the GitHub repository [here](ESP32_LyraT_DSP).
 All of the source files are contained in the one ESP_LyraT_DSP directory.
 Like any other Arduino project, transfer these files to a new directory named ESP32_Lyrat_DSP in your Arduino application directory and you are good to go.

 ## How do I configure the DSP for my WiFi?

-Just update the file named credentials.h with your WiFi SSID and password.
+Just update the file named **credentials.h** with your WiFi SSID and password.
 The DSP will automatically connect to your network.

 ## How do I add my own designed filters?

-You add your filters by updating the dsp_config.h file.
-Example configurations can be found in the [Examples] *** directory for different applications.
+You add your filters by updating the **dsp_config.h** file.
+Example configurations can be found in the [Examples](Examples) directories for different applications.
 You can specify filters either in frequency form or as biquads.
 Both sets are compiled into the program and uploaded with the firmware.
-Ccombined, the maximum filters you can have is 20 per channel.
+Combined, the maximum filters you can have is 20 per channel.
 The types of frequency filters that can be defined are:

 - DSP_FILTER_LOW_PASS
 - DSP_FILTER_HIGH_PASS